KishanYern/Discord-Stock-Bot/ReadME.md

 ### get-technical-indicator

 A technical indicator is a mathematical pattern derived from historical data used by technical traders or investors to predict future price trends and make trading decisions.
 This command will get the indicator values for a given stock name.
-The command takes a `stock-name`, `interval`, `indicator`, `amount`, and `time-period` inputs respectively.
+The command takes a `stock-name`, `interval`, `indicator`, `amount`, and `time-period` inputs (in that order).
 The available indicators can be found using the `/get-indicators` command.
-The command also checks if it is a valid indicator and stock name and responds accordingly.
+This command also checks if the input indicator and stock name are valid and responds accordingly.

 ```
 Command: